interlock-network/interlock-docs/docs/token/supply.md

 | **Strategic Partners**| 12                | 1             |  3,083,333  |

-*Core Team is subject to 12 month holding period **Community Sale and Pre-sale3/Republic are subject to 4 month holding period
+*Core Team is subject to 12 month holding period **Community Sale and Pre-Sale 3/Republic are subject to 4 month holding period